North-Glow/FFC-Tribute-page/README.md

 # FFC-Tribute-page

-A test for the student to develop an informative website about any topic
+This is a website with the purpose of testing the user skill to develop and implement an informative site about any topic.

+This website explains the history of steel through the years.